rapidsai/cuxfilter/README.md

 | panel_widgets  | range_slider, float_slider, int_slider, drop_down, multi_select  |
 | custom    | view_dataframe |

+Our plan is to **add support in the future** for the following libraries:
+1. plotly
+2. altair
+3. pydeck

 ## Contributing Developers Guide

 cuXfilter.py acts like a connector library and it is easy to add support for new libraries.
-The cuxfilter/charts/core directory has all the core chart classes which can be inherited and used to implement a few (viz related) functions and support dashboarding in cuXfilter directly.
+The `python/cuxfilter/charts/core` directory has all the core chart classes which can be inherited and used to implement a few (viz related) functions and support dashboarding in cuXfilter directly.

 You can see the examples to implement viz libraries in the bokeh and cudatashader directories.

-Current plan is to add support for the following libraries apart from bokeh and cudatashader:
-1. plotly
-2. altair
-3. pydeck

-Open a feature request for requesting support for libraries other than the above mentioned ones.
+Let us know if you would like to add a chart by opening a feature request issue or submitting a PR.

 For more details, check out the [contributing guide](./CONTRIBUTING.md).

-## Troubleshooting
-Troubleshooting help can be found [here](https://rapidsai.github.io/cuxfilter/installation.html#troubleshooting).

 ## Future Work
-CuXfilter development is in early stages and on going.
-See what we are planning to do on the [projects page](https://github.com/rapidsai/cuxfilter/projects).
+cuXfilter development is in early stages and on going.
+See what we are planning next on the [projects page](https://github.com/rapidsai/cuxfilter/projects).